rudifa/lit-controller-and-task/README.md

 [Vite.js Tutorial – How to Install and Use Vite in Your Web Projects](https://www.freecodecamp.org/news/get-started-with-vite/)

-## Using decorators in vite project
+## Using decorators in a vite project

 1. add dependencies
    npm i @babel/plugin-proposal-decorators --save-dev